 Here is how I use mindfulness-based cognitive therapy for depression:

-Combining Cognitive Therapy with Mindfulness
+Combining Therapy with Mindfulness

-Mindfulness-based cognitive therapy for depression incorporates various mindfulness techniques, including meditation, body scans, and mindful movement.
+Mindfulness-based cognitive therapy for depression incorporates various mindfulness techniques, including meditation, body scans, and movement.
 These practices help you develop greater present-moment awareness, allowing them to observe their thoughts and emotions without getting caught up in them.

 Recognizing Triggers